dhleong/judo/docs/VimCompat.md

 In Vim if you use `echo` to display more content than fits on a screen, Vim will let you page through it.
 Judo doesn't support that yet, so you will only see the most-recently-echo'd content if it surpasses the displayable area.

+### `scroll` setting is fixed

+In Vim, the value of `scroll` is changed whenever the Window is resized;
+furthermore, it is local to each Window.
+In Judo, currently this value is global, and is not changed unless you change it.
+This also means that any count provided to `<CTRL-U>` or `<CTRL-D>` is ignored.
+If the value is `0` or negative, half of the window's height is used as the scroll amount; otherwise, the value of the `scroll` setting is used.
+Part of the reason for this is that Judo does not yet have Window-local (or Buffer-local) settings.